magicbell/magicbell-go/docs/user-client/services/channels_service.md

 fmt.Println(response)
 ```

-## GetMobilePushExpoToken
+## FetchExpoToken

-Retrieves details of a specific mobile_push token belonging to the authenticated user.
+Fetches details of a specific Expo token belonging to the authenticated user.
 Returns information about the token's status, creation date, and any associated metadata.
 Users can only access their own tokens.

 - HTTP Method: `GET`
 - Endpoint: `/channels/mobile_push/expo/tokens/{token_id}`